-Integrable systems are still very useful benchmark to understand the properties of general non-integrable systems, not only for their relevance as starting points for perturbation theory.
+Integrable systems are still very useful benchmarks to understand the properties of general non-integrable systems, not only for their relevance as starting points for perturbation theory.
 The topology of invariant surfaces in the phase-space of integrable systems can be highly non-trivial and give rise to complex phenomena (high-order resonances, monodromy, etc.) still not completely understood.

 We have started our work by investigating quadratic integrals at fixed and arbitrary energy with a unified geometric approach (Rosquist & Pucacco, 1995; Boccaletti & Pucacco, 1997) solving the Killing tensor equations for 2nd-rank Killing tensors on 2-dim. conformally-Euclidean spaces.
 In Pucacco & Rosquist (2003) these systems have been shown to be endowed of a bi-Hamiltonian structure and in Pucacco & Rosquist (2004) a class of systems separable at fixed energy has been shown to be non-integrable in Poincarè sense.
-The case of cubic and quartic integrals of motion, respectively associated to 3rd and 4th-rank Killing tensors, has been investigated in Karlovini &

-Rosquist (2000) and in Karlovini, Pucacco, Rosquist and Samuelsson (2002).
+The case of cubic and quartic integrals of motion, respectively associated to 3rd and 4th-rank Killing tensors, has been investigated in Karlovini & Rosquist (2000) and in Karlovini, Pucacco, Rosquist and Samuelsson (2002).
 In Pucacco (2004) and Pucacco & Rosquist (2005a) we have obtained new classes of integrable Hamiltonian system with vector potentials and in Pucacco & Rosquist (2005b) we have provided a general treatment of weakly integrable systems.
-Recently, Pucacco & Rosquist (2007), we have presented the theory of separability over 2-dimensional pseudo-Riemannian manifolds (1+1-separable metrics).